urbanlab/griotte/docs/en/messages.rst

 store.set.<var>
 ^^^^^^^^^^^^^^^

 Sets the <var> value.
-The value to set must be in the `data` field.
-If the field contains a `persistent` key and is set to true, the variable will be stored on disk and read at startup.
+The value to set must be in the `data` field, under the `value` key.
+If the `data` field contains a `persistent` key and is set to true, the variable will be stored on disk and read at startup.

 Note that if you set a value twice, but the last update has no `persistent` flag turned on, the last value won't be used at startup.
 Only the last value set with